Basmala-sabra/Social-Media-Links/README.md

 ﻿# Social Media Links

 Asalam Aliukum everyone 👋🏻.
 I am Basmala Sabra.
-This is a a personal profile page that displaying social media links.
+This is a personal profile page that displaying social media links.

 ## 📌 About the project: